Cold Case Files

 On January 19, 2017, Blumhouse Television, AMPLE Entertainment and A&E revived the series for a ten-episode run.
 The well received reboot features highly cinematic recreations and music.
 The new episodes first began airing on February 27, 2017.
 Actor Danny Glover took over for Kurtis as narrator for this new 10-episode series.
-However, in addition to Danny Glover, Bill Kurtis later returned to reprise his role as host of the series.
+Kurtis later returned.
 On August 20, 2021, after a four-year hiatus, the series returned with a new season on A&E, again with Kurtis as the host.

 Overview

 According to A&E, the show has been widely praised by law enforcement agencies, and its investigative reports are commonly used in the training of detectives.
 Cold Case Files first aired as a sub-series of another A&E crime documentary program, Investigative Reports, also hosted by Bill Kurtis, which ran from 1991 to 2011.
 Reruns of the original 1997 series currently air on broadcast syndication in the United States, usually in lower-profile time slots, and on many RTV stations.

-The Blumhouse Television, AMPLE Entertainment reboot has quickly gained popularity on Netflix.
+The Blumhouse Television, AMPLE Entertainment reboot aired its first episode on A&E on February 27, 2017.
+The complete first season was streamed on Hulu on January 1, 2018, and later on Netflix on September 15, 2019.
 Some episodes of the series have now been adapted into a podcast of the same name, "Cold Case Files," hosted by Brooke Gittings and featuring the voice of the original Cold Case files host, Bill Kurtis.
 The podcast is part of the PodcastOne podcast network in conjunction with A&E.